Sign up to receive exclusive monthly wealthtech insights and interviews from our Chief Growth Officer, Jack Sharry. SIGN UP NOW

 The Best Time for Investment Tax-Loss Harvesting

-The best time is when it helps improve outcomes for your client and helps them keep more of what they’ve earned.
-Advisors can constantly be looking for gains and losses to harvest for their clients, but the opportunity is especially prudent when clients are looking to take a distribution or perform a strategic withdrawal.
-If your firm doesn’t have the technology to scan all accounts within a client’s unified managed household, it can become a time-consuming process.
-Tax harvesting can add significant work to a fairly simple transaction if you’re not using the right technology.
+The best time for tax-loss harvesting is when it helps improve outcomes for your client and helps them keep more of what they’ve earned.
+If your firm doesn’t have the technology to scan all accounts within a client’s unified managed household, tax harvesting can become a time-consuming process.
+Without the right technology, tax harvesting can add significant work to a fairly simple transaction.

-So how does your firm benefit from using the LifeYield Tax Harvesting engine?
+How will your firm benefit from using the SEI LifeYield Tax Harvesting engine?

-The LifeYield Library of Technology offers firms and advisors an advantage when handling the investment accounts brought to them by a client.
-The right approach to managing each client’s finances is not always uniform.
-There are no two portfolios that you will come across that match 100%.
-All scenarios are going to have special qualities and requirements.
+The SEI LifeYield Library of Technology gives firms and advisors an advantage when handling clients’ investment accounts.
+Recognizing that the optimal approach to managing each client’s finances is not always uniform, the library acknowledges the uniqueness of each portfolio.
+No two portfolios are identical, and all scenarios possess distinct qualities and requirements.

 Asset Location

-Asset location is a strategy that is used to determine what accounts money should be placed in to minimize taxes.
-Unlike asset allocation, which focuses on how the funds are allocated within a portfolio, asset location focuses on the location for the best tax optimization strategy.
+Asset location is a strategy that determines the optimal placement of money in various accounts to minimize taxes.
+Unlike asset allocation, which focuses on the allocation of funds within a portfolio, asset location specifically targets locations that offer the best tax optimization strategy.

 Tax-Smart Withdrawals